Philosophy and Approach

 Fee and Session Information

-I have a sliding scale of $45 to $110 for a 60-minute session, based on client need.
+My current rate is $160 for a 60-minute session, but I do have a sliding scale based on client need.
 I am currently seeing individual adults and couples.
-I am currently a preferred provider with Regence Blue Cross Blue Shield of Oregon, and am also on panels with Pacific Source, Aetna, HealthNet/MHN, Oregon Health Plan open card, and Oregon Health Plan FamilyCare.
+I am currently a preferred provider with Regence Blue Cross Blue Shield of Oregon, and am also on panels with Pacific Source, Aetna, HealthNet/MHN, Optum/UHC/Providence, Cigna, and MODA.
 Some people have out-of-network benefits with their insurance provider that may cover all or part of the cost of the sessions.
 Couples counseling/relationship therapy is often not covered by insurance.

 If you need to cancel or reschedule an appointment, please contact me at your earliest convenience.
 In most cases there is a charge for cancellations made with less than 24-hour advanced notice.